 Reva holds a Master of Public Health (MPH) degree with a focus on Infectious Disease and Vaccinology from the University of California, Berkeley.
 She has a Bachelor of Science (BS) in Biology from St. Edward’s University, Austin.

-Aastha Gupta is a Senior Manager in Market Access, working on the development and implementation of global and national access strategies.
+Aastha Gupta is a Director in Market Access, working on the development and implementation of global and national access strategies.

 Prior to joining TB Alliance, Aastha was Senior Business Development Manager for the Medicines Patent Pool, responsible for licensing and business analytics.
 Previously, she spent seven years in the generic manufacturing industry, responsible for business analytics, international marketing, portfolio management and project management.